 The purpose of a Save The Snakes Support Grant is to empower passionate, committed people with an early-stage snake conservation vision.
 We fund individuals, small organizations and community groups that focus on community-based conservation strategies to protect threatened snake populations and mitigate human-snake conflict.

-In 2021, Save The Snakes received a large number of proposals for projects from around the world.
-We are proud to award Support Grants to four incredible snake conservationists: Rosa Roldán in Guatemala, Atubwa Howard in Kenya, Mirthe Aarts and Dr. Monica Bond in Tanzania.
-Congratulations!
+In 2022, Save The Snakes received a large number of proposals for projects from around the world.
+We are proud to award Support Grants to three incredible snake conservationists: Jacinta Njeri, Felipe Triana and Maria Victoria Cubillos-Abrahams.

 Learn more about their important projects: